Iwi partnerships

 Challenges

-• Organisational cultural capability and capacity - As an organisation we recognise that we need to improve our cultural capability and capacity to better support both elected members, iwi and our wider community.
+- Organisational cultural capability and capacity - as an organisation we recognise that we need to improve this to better support both elected members, iwi and our wider community.
 We are developing a Learning and Development Framework for all staff to build their understanding of te ao Māori (Māori world view), te reo Māori (Māori language) and tikanga (customs and traditions).
-We are also including key aspects of te ao Māori and tikanga into our induction programme for the incoming council.
+We are also including key aspects of te ao Māori and tikanga into our induction programme for the incoming Council.
 As we continue our journey together, we aim to continuously improve and enhance our cultural capability and capacity as an organisation.

-• What is Council’s role in fostering a positive partnership between the wider community and iwi?
+- What is our role in fostering a positive partnership between the wider community and iwi?

-• How can Council support iwi to enable active participation and contribution by iwi to the council processes?
+- How can we support iwi to enable active participation and contribution in our processes?